 - moving to ADSL2+ from basic ADSL

-- using a more robust modem (such as the Billion 7800N).
+- using a more robust modem (such as the Billion 7800DXL).

 Many broadband users find that the combination of these approaches can substantially improve the reliability and speeds of their broadband connection.

-However, once you have extracted the very best performance from your ADSL connection, what options are there to improve speeds further?
-Once you’ve reached the ‘end of the line’ with improvements (pardon the pun), the answer is to use more than one connection.
+However, once you have extracted the very best performance from your ADSL or ADSL2+ connection, what options are there to improve speeds further?
+A dedicated leased line is a possible option but this can be highly expensive.
+Thankfully, there is a more cost-effective solution.
+Once you’ve reached the ‘end of the line’ with improvements for a single line (pardon the pun), the answer is to use more than one connection.

-There are a number of ways in which you can use multiple ADSL lines, by employing:
+There are a number of ways in which you can use multiple ADSL or ADSL2+ lines, by employing:

 - a dual/multi-WAN router with load balancing capabilities

-Each of these solutions provides improved resilience compared with a single ADSL connection, particularly where separate ISPs are used for each individual line.
+Each of these solutions provides improved resilience compared with a single connection, particularly when separate telecom providers are used for each individual line.
 However, these techniques differ in some important aspects, which we will now consider.

 Dual/multi-WAN routers with fail-over/fail-back provide resilience benefits only